 It’s hard to say in black and white terms whether a blowout is bad for curly hair or not, because every head of hair is different.
 Although there is always a risk with heat, many will tell you they have never had an issue with doing a blowout on their curls.

-Naturally, your curly hair is very sensitive to manipulation, permanent color, chemicals, harsh tools and heat, even more so than straight hair.
-Although using a blow dryer to stretch your curls is less direct heat than a straight iron, it can still be a cause of concern for curlies who have a concern of losing their natural curl pattern.
-Many naturals manage to keep their curls healthy when having their hair blown out, and this comes down to using the correct heat protectant and blowout technique.
+Naturally, your curly hair is very sensitive to manipulation, permanent color, chemicals, harsh tools, and heat, even more so than straight hair.
+Although using a blow dryer to stretch your curls is less direct heat than a straight iron, it can still be a cause of concern for curlies who have a concern about losing their natural curl pattern.

 What kind of style will a blowout give me?

 When your curls are stretched with the heat of a blow dryer and brushed out with a comb attachment, your end result is the big, textured, semi-straight look reminiscent of some of our favorites like Diana Ross, Solange Knowles, and Zendaya Coleman.
 Another reason so many curlies use this style is to see how long their hair has grown without having to straighten it, or to give themselves a break from styling their curls.

 Basically, a blowout is the in-between step to straightening natural hair.
 Usually, a good stylist will blowout the hair before using a flat iron straightener.
-You can, however, stop at this stage and avoid the straightener to create effortless heatless styles like a Bantu knot out or rod style.
+You can, however, stop at this stage and avoid the straightener to create effortless, heatless styles like a Bantu knot out or rod style.

-Blowouts stretch the curls out making them straighter, and during this process the blow dryer breaks down the strands’ temporary bonds.
+Blowouts stretch the curls out, making them straighter, and during this process, the blow dryer breaks down the strands’ temporary bonds.
 Your hair is at its most flexible state while it is wet, which means your hair will be weaker when soaking wet.
-Because of this, you may want to blow dry damp hair instead of soaking wet hair to avoid as much damage as possible.
+Because of this, you may want to blow dry, damp hair instead of soaking wet hair to avoid as much damage as possible.

 Can the damage be reversed?